Advancing Women’s Health Through Community-Engaged Research on Health Screening and Substance Use

 Role of the Scholar

 The Community-Academic Scholar will contribute to multiple phases of this community-engaged research project.
-The scholar will work with the academic and community mentors to support the scoping review process, including organizing literature, assisting with data extraction, and helping summarize key findings related to women’s health, SSDOH screening, and substance use.
+The scholar will work with the academic and community mentors to support the scoping review process, including organizing literature, assisting with data extraction, and helping summarize key findings related to women’s health, screening, and substance use.
 The scholar will also participate in translating findings into products that are meaningful for community and educational audiences, including a draft manuscript and materials the community partner can use in practice and training.
-Through this work, the scholar will gain experience in community-engaged research, literature synthesis, knowledge translation, and women’s health-focused health equity research related to substance use.
+Through this work, the scholar will gain experience in community-engaged research, literature synthesis, knowledge translation, and women’s health research related to substance use.